 Setting The Hook: A Diver’s Return to the Andrea Doria by Peter M. Hunt

 This is another telling of the saga of the Andrea Doria and the skilled sport divers who risked their lives to reach the “Everest of wreck diving.”
-The story teller is Peter Hunt, who crewed on five Andrea Doria expeditions during the early 1980s before becoming a Navy pilot and settling in Washington State.
+The storyteller is Peter Hunt, who crewed on five Andrea Doria expeditions during the early 1980s before becoming a Navy pilot and settling in Washington State.
 The hook was set and nearly twenty years after first exploring the Andrea Doria, and after twelve months of training to catch up with the advancement in equipment and techniques during the furlough, Hunt departed from his cozy family life to return to the east coast to dive the Andrea Doria once again.
-This is his reflective story of 30 years of extreme diving, friendships gained and great challenge.
+This is his reflective story of 30 years of extreme diving, friendships gained and great challenges.

-The latest by Kurzon published in 2016 is the gripping story of two wreck divers trying to locate the lost ship of the infamous 17th century pirate, Joseph Bannister.
+The latest by Kurzon published in 2016 is the gripping story of two wreck divers trying to locate the lost ship of the infamous 17th-century pirate, Joseph Bannister.
 They find it to be no easy quest crossing the globe to search for clues as to the specific resting place of the Golden Fleece.
-The author weaves a meticulous mystery story as the wreck hunters encounter dangerous rivals and fight the tides of countries, governments and experts.
+The author weaves a meticulous mystery story as the wreck hunters encounter dangerous rivals and fight the tides of countries, governments, and experts.
 It’s only when they figure out how to think like the pirate, Bannister, that they are able to go where others have failed.